 The diversity of ecological theory that can produce the basic shape of the Cushing curve means that different researchers may collect very different data depending on what mechanism they suspect underlies the curve in their particular system or what their main objective is.
 Researchers studying the hypothesis from the lens of life history theory require per capita estimates of fitness, including measurements of fecundity and mortality, and how they vary across ontogeny; such measurements allow researchers to assess fitness consequences at the level of selection (i.e., the individual) and to directly link any fitness changes to timing.
 Studies addressing the Cushing hypothesis from the perspective of food web theory require equivalent data on the consumer and resource but do not require per capita fitness consequences for the consumer.

 Strong tests of the Cushing hypothesis include clear tests of the assumptions alongside tests of multiple potential mechanisms underlying relationships between phenological match and consumer performance.
-To accomplish this, performance metrics would ideally be assessed for both the consumer , and at the level of the individual when possible quivalent fitness and population data for he consumer and resource are needed to test multiple mechanisms, and extend our mechanistic understanding beyond the consumer.
-Without data on the resource, it is difficult to test the 2nd assumption of the hypothesis and make predictions of the broader consequences of climate change-driven phenological mismatches for the interaction in its entirety.
+To accomplish this, equivalent data would ideally be assessed for both the consumer and resource, and at the level of the individual when possible.

+First, equivalent data for the consumer and resource are needed to test assumptions and multiple mechanisms related to the Cushing hypothesis,.
+Without at least population-level data on the resource, it is difficult to test the 2nd assumption of the hypothesis and many of the mechanisms (e.g.. e.g., food-web theory).
 For example, resource abundance can be used to determine the likelihood that consumers will encounter enough resource at the tails of their temporal distributions, thus defining the degree of seasonality in the resource.
-Moreover, resource data are needed to incorporate feedbacks between the consumer and resource (e.g., Carpenter et al. 2001; Thackeray 2012), measure interaction strength (Miller-Rushing et al. 2010), which informs a key assumption of the hypothesis, determine the broader implications of phenological mismatches for the community (e.g., Nakazawa and Doi 2012; Revilla et al. 2014).Currently such data are non-existent in this literature (i.e. none of the pair-wise interactions had individual-level data for both the consumer and resource).
+Second, per-capita data on the resource, when available, is needed to test other mechanisms (e.g., interaction strength, density dependence) and extend our mechanistic understanding beyond the consumer, thus improving our ability to make predictions of the broader consequences of climate change-driven phenological mismatches for the interaction in its entirety.
+For example, fine-scale data on the resource are needed to fully incorporate feedbacks between the consumer and resource (e.g., Carpenter et al. 2001; Thackeray 2012), measure interaction strength (Miller-Rushing et al. 2010), which informs a key assumption of the hypothesis, and accurately predict changes in resource abundance due to climate change.
+Together, these data help to determine the broader implications of phenological mismatches for the community (e.g., Nakazawa and Doi 2012; Revilla et al. 2014).

+Currently such data are non-existent in this literature (i.e. none of the pair-wise interactions had individual-level data for both the consumer and resource).
 Of the interactions we examined with per-capita performance data on the consumer (i.e. life history; n=28 interactions), none had equivalent measures of performance on the resource (Table 1).
 For the majority of these interactions (18/28), the researchers measured performance at the community level for the resource (e.g. biomass; Table 1) and many had no measure at all for the resource (6/28 interactions; Table 1).
 As expected, researchers that measured population- or community-level data on the consumer (i.e. food-web; n=18 interactions) collected equivalent data on the resource and consumer (e.g. abundance).
 For the majority of these interactions, researchers also collected population-level (7/18) or community level data for the resource (7/18) (Table 1).
 Across all life history and food-web interactions, researchers measured per-capita performance on the resource for only one interaction (Philippart et al. 2003 (AO001)).